Louis-udm/VGCN-BERT/README.md

 ## Overview
 This is the implementation of our ECIR 2020 paper: "VGCN-BERT: Augmenting BERT with  Graph Embedding for Text Classification".

-If you make use of this code or the GraphSage algorithm in your work, please cite the following paper:
+If you make use of this code or the VGCN-BERT approach in your work, please cite the following paper:

      @inproceedings{ZhibinluGraphEmbedding,
 	     author = {Zhibin Lu and Pan Du and Jian-Yun Nie},